-In the last century, the city of Basel in Switzerland has become a hub for the pharmaceutical industry.
-To give an example, Novartis, a healthcare company that has a revenue of more than $50 billion dollars per year is headquartered in Basel.
+In the last century, the city of Basel in Switzerland became a hub for the pharmaceutical industry.
+As an example, Novartis, a healthcare company that has a revenue of more than $50 billion dollars per year is headquartered in Basel.
 There is also a Pharmacy Museum in a house where Erasmus and Paracelsus once lived in the Old Town.
 Basel, like many other European cities it’s a place where the new and the old collide in every corner.
 This a recap of what we did and saw one afternoon in Basel.

 The Old and the New Basel

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in commissions for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us.

 We decided to visit Basel at the end of our trip because of three things: its proximity to the Zurich Airport (less than one hour), how close it is from France and Germany (extremely close), and to get a glimpse of the ‘Le Rhine’ River.

 The Rhine River in Basel

 We drove from Nuremberg (Germany) to Basel (Switzerland), through the Autobahn and it was terrible.
 There was construction everywhere, and the rain was not helping at all.
 At least we did not have to stop at the border crossing, probably because the rental car had the Autobahn Vignette.

 We arrived after almost six hours on the road, and then the mission to find the closest parking to the hotel started.
 In all honesty, that probably took about another hour (foolish Americans!).
 At that moment, the only thing I wanted was to check in at the hotel and see at least half of what I already had planned to see.